cy6erskunk/q-n-a/docs/Organisational-rules.md

 ## o.59

 For the Cadet World Championships, entries are limited to three fencers per weapon per nation for the individual events.
-October 2024

-20

-FIE

 For the Junior World Championships, the entries are limited to four fencers per nation for each individual event, and one team per weapon per nation for the team events.